Call for Application for PhD Studentships

 - Proof of English proficiency (please see CEU Language Requirements How to apply, point 6.)
 Note, no more CEU-administered TOEFL!
 Applicants need to submit a language test score by the relevant application deadline.
 Make sure to do the test and get the result by the time you apply!

-- Two letters of Recommendations: Referees receive a link to the reference form AFTER the applicant submits the application (the link expires 7 days after that).
+- Two letters of Recommendations: Referees receive a link to the reference form AFTER the applicant submits the application.

 - Academic records - please consult `How to apply, point 3.`